 Rockefeller’s newest faculty member investigates how antibodies are made

-When a pathogen invades the body, the immune system responds by producing antibodies that are precisely targeted at the invader.
+When a pathogen invades the body, the immune system responds by producing proteins called antibodies that are precisely targeted at the invader.
 Gabriel Victora, an immunologist who studies how these finely tuned antibodies are generated, is the most recent addition to Rockefeller’s tenure-track faculty.
-Dr. Victora will relocate from Massachusetts Institute of Technology’s Whitehead Institute for Biomedical Research, where he is currently a Whitehead Fellow, in September of 2016 to head the Laboratory of Lymphocyte Dynamics.
-He will be assistant professor.
+Victora will relocate from Massachusetts Institute of Technology’s Whitehead Institute for Biomedical Research, where he is currently a Whitehead Fellow, in September of 2016 to head the Laboratory of Lymphocyte Dynamics.

 Uncovering mysteries of the immune system